younjiwoo/tunely/docs/sprint6.md

 ## Step 2: Song List Edit/Delete Form(s)

 1. Develop a form for editing the song list.
 It should be able to (1) delete a song (2) edit each song (see a possible layout image above).
-Your form should be in a Handlebars template.
+Your form should be an HTML template string in your javascript.

-	> You can put the template anywhere in `index.html`.

 1. Remember that in order to do a `DELETE /api/albums/:album_id/songs/:id` or a `PUT /api/albums/:album_id/songs/:id` you'll need those `id`s.
 Track them as `data-` attributes in your form.